Giant Haystacks: Professional wrestling career

-Ruane began wrestling in 1967, initially for the independent WFGB as "Luke McMasters" (later incorrectly reported as being his legal name).
+Ruane began wrestling in 1967, initially for the independent WFGB as "Luke McMasters", later incorrectly reported as being his legal name.
 In the early 1970s, Ruane worked for Wrestling Enterprises (of Birkenhead), where he was billed as "Haystacks Calhoun", after the American wrestling star William Calhoun who had wrestled under that name in NWA: All-Star Wrestling and the World Wide Wrestling Federation.
 Ruane's name was subsequently modified to "Giant Haystacks".

-In summer 1975, he moved to Joint Promotions, where he formed a heel tag team with Big Daddy (also a heel at this point).
-Haystacks' TV debut came in July that year, when he and Daddy teamed up against the brothers Roy and Tony St. Clair, losing by disqualification.
+In summer 1975, he moved to Joint Promotions, where he formed a heel tag team with Big Daddy, also a heel at this point.
+Haystacks' TV debut came in July 1975, when he and Daddy teamed up against the brothers Roy and Tony St. Clair, losing by disqualification.
 Although mainly known as brutal superheavyweight heels who crushed blue-eye opponents, they also had a major feud with masked fellow heel Kendo Nagasaki.

 Daddy in particular heard cheers during this feud and eventually completed a turn to blue-eye.
-This was cemented when Haystacks and Daddy broke up their tag team in 1977 and feuded with each other, with Haystacks remaining as the heel, resulting in high ratings on Britain's ITV Saturday sports show World of Sport any time they battled one another and establishing Haystacks as a household name during the 1970s and 1980s.
+This was cemented when Haystacks and Daddy broke up their tag team in 1977 and feuded with each other, with Haystacks remaining as the heel, resulting in high ratings on Britain's ITV Saturday sports show World of Sport any time they battled one another, and establishing Haystacks as a household name during the 1970s and 1980s.

-On television, the feud began when the two reached the finals of a September 1977 four-man knockout tournament only for Haystacks to walk out in the opening seconds of the final match.
-A November rematch between the two saw Daddy score a first fall early in Round One before Haystacks contrived to cause the referee to be crushed between himself and Daddy, resulting in a no contest.
-Subsequent televised tag matches at Christmas that year and through 1978 would mostly result in Haystacks abandoning his partner to concede the losing falls to Daddy (although on one occasion in August 1978 Haystacks would return to knock out Daddy's tag partner Gary Wensor for a rare 2–1 victory.)
-Haystacks would be in Mighty John Quinn's corner for his loss to Daddy at Wembley Arena in 1979 and would himself lose to Daddy at the same venue in 1981.
+On television, the feud began when the two reached the finals of a September 1977 four-man knockout tournament, only for Haystacks to walk out in the opening seconds of the final match.
+A November rematch between the two saw Daddy score a first fall early in Round One, before Haystacks contrived to cause the referee to be crushed between himself and Daddy, resulting in a no contest.
+Subsequent televised tag matches at Christmas that year and through 1978 mostly resulted in Haystacks abandoning his partner to concede the losing falls to Daddy, although on one occasion in August 1978, Haystacks returned to knock out Daddy's tag partner Gary Wensor for a rare 2–1 victory.

+Haystacks was in Mighty John Quinn's corner for his loss to Daddy at Wembley Arena in 1979, and lost to Daddy at the same venue in 1981.
 From time to time in the 1980s, either man would turn up at the conclusion of the other's televised match to issue a challenge for a further singles bout.
-The feud would continue on and off, generally in tag team matches, until Daddy's retirement in December 1993.
+The feud continued on and off, generally in tag team matches, until Daddy's retirement in December 1993.